Awesome94/Offline-Business-Analyzer/README.md

-## Bank-API
+## OBA-API (Offline Business Analyzer)

-Bank RestFul APIs built with Flask and Python.
+OBA RestFul APIs built with Flask and Python.
 -   Live API can be found here.

 ## Overview